ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab2.md

 ## Google Places API

-Google Places API Web Service returns info about places: establishments, geographic locations and prominent points of interest using HTTP requests.
+Google Places API Web Service returns information about places: establishments, geographic locations and prominent points of interest using HTTP requests.
 The Places API includes six place requests: Place Searches, Place Details, Place Add, Place Photos, Place Autocomplete and Query Autocomplete.
 Read more about these place requests in [Introducing the API](https://developers.google.com/places/web-service/intro).

 All requests are accessed through an HTTP request and return either JSON or XML response.